-- Graduate students in good standing who leave AUS for more than two consecutive semesters must submit a new application for admission to the Office of Enrollment Management/Graduate Admissions. - Students on probation, or academically dismissed students who have been away longer than two consecutive semesters, may not apply for readmission.
+Graduate students in good academic standing who leave AUS for more than two consecutive semesters, inclusive of semesters of complete course withdrawal, must submit a new application for admission to the Office of Enrollment Management/Graduate Admissions.

+Students on academic probation who have been away longer than two consecutive semesters, may not apply for readmission.